innot/PET-Digital-Simulation/README.md

 Which it can 😊

 After the first version with the dynamic PET simulation was released I got a request to simulate the original PET as well.
-With the CPU, PIA and VIA components already finished it was not to much effort to do the dynamic PET as well.
+With the CPU, PIA and VIA components already finished it was not to much effort to do the original PET as well.

 ## PET Versions